dzapataHDI/nomemory/Home.md

 MockNeat is a **Java 8+** library that facilitates the generation of random test data for your application(s).

-With **MockNeat** you can create random:
+With **MockNeat** you helps you to create:

-- Booleans, Characters, Doubles, Floats, Integers, Longs, Strings;
+- random values for the basic java types;

+- random time related information;

-- User information: Usernames, Emails, Names, Passwords, etc.;
+- random user information: ids, usernames, emails, names, passwords, etc.;

-- Time objects: Days, Months, LocalTimes, etc.

-- Markov Text;

-- Networking data: URLs, IPv4/IPv6 Addresses, MAC Addresses;

-- Unique IDs;

-- Financial data: Currencies, Money Amounts, Credit Card Numbers, CVVs, etc.
+- random text based on [Markov Models](https://en.wikipedia.org/wiki/Markov_model).

+- random data related to networking: ip addresses, mac addresses, urls, etc.

+- random data for financial apps: currencies, money amounts, credit card numbers, etc.

-- Geographical data: Country Names, Cities, etc.
+- random geographical data: country names, cities, etc.

 __NOTICE__: The library is still under heavy development, and there are no stable releases.